roger-weber/mmir-unibasel-hs25/README.md

 | 14      | Classifiers                     | We study network architectures that extract classifiers from images and audio files to serve as focused content descriptors.                                                                               |
 | 15      | Multimodal Search               | We use transformer-based models to generate improved descriptions and classifiers and examine how to integrate them into the retrieval process.                                                            |
 | 99      | ML Methods                      | We review key machine learning methods used for content analysis and for extracting metadata.
 This chapter is not part of the exam; it is supplemental material to help you understand the course methods. |

+## Exercises

+The quiz app provides multiple choice questions about the content of the course ordered by chapters.
+There are two modes
+- Learn Mode: answer questions until you answer all correctly
+- Test Mode: answer questions and see how well you did

+The quiz app runs local in your browser and does not store or track results.
+The source code is available in this repository.
+If you have suggestions, let me know!